 Temper your eggs

 Just like in creme brûlées, it is important to temper your eggs for the cream.
+Add eggs straight to hot cream will cook your eggs, turning them into an omelette.
 Add 1/4 cup of hot cream to your egg and sugar mixture.
 Whisk until everything is well combined and no white streaks remain.
 Now, it is safe to add your egg mixture to the hot cream.

 Make sure your Vietnamese coffee ice cream is cold before churning

 You will get better results if your cream is cold.
-Put your finished cream into the refrigerator for 6-8 hours to cool it down before adding it to the ice cream machine.
-This might seem like a lot, but the colder your ice cream base is, the creamier your ice cream will be.
+Put your finished cream into the refrigerator for at least hours to cool it down before adding it to the ice cream machine.
+This might seem like a lot, but in testing, I found the colder your ice cream base is, the creamier your ice cream will be.

 Be careful not to over churn

 The maximum amount of time you should churn your ice cream is 20 minutes.
-The more you churn your ice cream, the harder it becomes.
+In my testing, I found that the more you churn your ice cream, the harder it becomes.
 A done ice cream will have the consistency of something slightly harder than soft serve.

 Vietnamese Coffee Ice Cream